ClearScore/sonar/README.md

 # validation
-  sonar validate --versions                          Ensure all dependencies are on the same version sonar validate --usage                             Ensure all required dependencies exist in the package.json
+  sonar validate --versions                          Ensure all dependencies are on the same version sonar validate --unused                             Ensure all required dependencies exist in the package.json

 More Options:
   --fix                          [default: false]    Fix any errors and update any relevant package.json files